Quick Answer

 - Google Search Console is connected and sitemap is submitted

-- Google Analytics or another analytics tool is installed
+- Analytics is installed

 - Site loads correctly on mobile and tablet